iwatkot/affirmbot/README.md

 templates:
   - title: "Form for posting to channel"
     description: "This form will be posted to channel if accepted."
+    toend: "Please, use the reactions so author will know that you're going to the event."
     complete: "Thank you for completing the form, the bot will notify you when it will be accepted or rejected."
     entries:
     - mode: "text"